Parks And Nature Conservation

 Short Breaks projects start across the city

 Green spaces, with on site staff teams, can be particularly useful environments for people with social care needs to learn and develop.
 Sheldon Country Park covers an area of just over 300 acres and at the main entrance it has a 17th century dairy farm called the Old Rectory Farm.
 This farm has been fully restored and operates as a demonstration farm, showing city dwellers traditional methods of farming.
 Animals kept at the farm include Jersey cattle, pigs, goats, ponies, ducks, chickens and geese.
 The farm has disabled and non disabled volunteers who help out on a daily basis.
-In 2012 the farm offered on average a total of 95 volunteer work days each week, with 29 of those days being specifically with volunteers who had a physical or learning disability.
-The farm also offers college placements and in 2012 the farm staff worked with Solihull College to provide students (some with disabilities) with work experience placements and access to formal NVQ level courses in animal care.
+In 2012/3 the farm offered on average a total of 73 volunteer work days each week, with 19 of those days being specifically with volunteers who had a physical or learning disability.
+The farm also offers college placements and currently the farm staff are working with Solihull College to provide students (some with disabilities) with work experience placements and access to formal NVQ level courses in animal care.

 The Old Rectory Farm engages with outside organisations, such as Father Hudsons, to provide students with severe life long disabilities the chance to learn about animals and provide the opportunity for these students to offer meaningful help in return.
-In 2012 the farm staff also worked closely with Midland Mencap to place disabled volunteers with the farm to assist with gardening and maintaining the kitchen gardens.
+Currently the farm staff are working closely with Midland Mencap to place disabled volunteers with the farm to assist with gardening and maintaining the kitchen gardens.

 For more information please visit our Sheldon Country Park page.

-The work Carol does with young people and her aims to improve their confidence, social skills and life experiences were recognised in 2011 when she was nominated and awarded with a 'Silver Stirrup Award' by the British Horse Society for her work with young riders.
+The work the Centre Manager does with young people and the aims of the manager to improve their confidence, social skills and life experiences were recognised in 2011 when the Centre Manager was nominated and awarded with a 'Silver Stirrup Award' by the British Horse Society for her work with young riders.

 For more information about the centre please follow this link.